 Take the Matsumoto Electric Railway from Matsumoto to Shin-Shimashima Station (30 minutes, 700 yen) and change to an Alpico bus to Shirahone Onsen (70 minutes, 1450 yen, 3-4 buses per day).
 A round trip ticket for train and bus is available for 3500 yen at the Matsumoto Bus Terminal.

 Shirahone Onsen lies a few kilometers off of National Route 158, which connects Matsumoto and Takayama.
 The most direct access road was reopened in December 2012 after several years of improvement works.
-Alternatively, Shirahone can be access from Norikura Kogen via the Kamikochi Norikura Super Rindo toll road (currently free of charge).
+Alternatively, Shirahone can be access from Norikura Kogen via the Kamikochi Norikura Super Rindo, a former toll road that is now free to use.